subhylahiri/numpy_linalg_extras/README.md

 The `random` module also has wrapped versions of the legacy functions in `numpy.random`, but not the `RandomState` class.

+All of these functions and objects will probably confuse your IDE's autocomplete, etc.

 Most of these routines have not been properly tested.

 ## GUfuncs